 Then the embryo divides into 2, 3, 4, 8, and more cells.
 Signals go back and forth among the cells, showing that the embryo is organizing itself.
 From the zygote to the fetus, everything takes place in an orderly fashion.
-The process is continuous, gradual and coordinated.
+The process is continuous.